 Another benefit offered by the Citrix solution is the ability to deliver virtual applications to thin-client terminals, which Concha y Toro plans to adopt because they feature longer life and lower electricity costs.
 “We’ve calculated that, in one year, we will be able to reduce our electricity costs for desktop computers by 33 percent,” said Durán.

-About Citrix Access Gateway
+A propos de Citrix Access Gateway

 Citrix® Access Gateway™ is a secure access solution that enables the IT department to apply security policies on multiple levels in order to grant access to users based in remote locations as if they were within the corporate network.